MiloMessinger/HarvardWestlakeGame/design.md

 - Teachers should have significantly more health than students (4x).
 - Teachers are still player controlled.

+The teachers win if the students do not win within the 15 minutes alloted to them.

 ## The Office
 Students and teachers who "die" respawn in the office.
 Additionally, people sent to the office will end up here.